erwanM974/hibou_label/README.md

 This particular build has been prepared to accompany the publication of a paper in the 2020 edition of the ICTSS conference (32ND IFIP INTERNATIONAL CONFERENCE ON TESTING SOFTWARE AND SYSTEMS.

-HIBOU (for Holistic Interaction Bahavioral Oracle Utitlity) provides utilities for the analysis of traces and multi-traces collected from the execution of Distributed Systems against interaction models.
+HIBOU (for Holistic Interaction Behavioral Oracle Utility) provides utilities for the analysis of traces and multi-traces collected from the execution of Distributed Systems against interaction models.

 ## Entry language